OjusWiZard/triton-bot/README.md

     - `AUTOCLAIM`: enable automatic claiming command (claims once per month).
 Defaults to false.
     - `AUTOCLAIM_DAY`: day of the month for the autoclaim task to run.
     - `AUTOCLAIM_HOUR_UTC`: UTC hour for the autoclaim task to run.
+    - `LOCAL_TIMEZONE`: Local timezone for the time shown in the alerts.

 4. Edit `config.yaml` and add the path to your trader_quickstart folders.
 Multiple instances can be added.